 Okakura Kakuzō wonderfully describes the ceremony in The Book of Tea as “an improvised drama whose plot was woven about the tea, the flowers, and the paintings.
 Not a colour to disturb the tone of the room, not a sound to mar the rhythm of things […] all movements to be performed simply and naturally.”
 We don’t need to completely mimic the drama of a Japanese tea ceremony in order to put more thought into the simple act of tea drinking.
 We can adapt some of the simpler ideas though, such as creating a peaceful space to sit with a beautiful painting or simple flower arrangement upon which to rest ones gaze in a quiet moment of meditation.
 Our own ceremony can be developed from what we already have access to and from just giving a bit more time for carefully selecting our favourite cup and teapot.

-The teashop I work in is named ‘Seibiant’, a welsh word meaning to pause and take a moment in the day for a little piece of respite.
+My partners family teashop is named ‘Seibiant’, a welsh word meaning to pause and take a moment in the day for a little piece of respite.
 This moment hopefully already exists in your life simply and naturally, and we can take ideas from the tea ceremony to make it a little more nourishing.

-Of course I can’t discuss the ceremony without talking about tea, and if you don’t like tea (are your crazy?) then this can be adapted to whatever your favourite beverage is.
-Even a glass of water works for this is about the simple things in life.
-I’m frequently asked about my views on the British “builders brew” with the expectation that I will hold my snobby tea specialist nose in the air with disgust.
-I will happily explain in detail that what goes into a brits tea bag is classed as “dust”, swept of the floor once all the tea grading has been done and the best leaves have been selected.
-But also I was brought up on this stuff, it is my tradition, and nothing makes me happier than to sit with a friend with low grade black tea improved with a splash of milk and accompanied by a biscuit.
-We add milk (and some add sugar) because the quality is low making the tea taste bitter, but I’m not here to judge, tea is for your taste and is to be enjoyed.
-I occasionally do love a good builders brew.
+Of course I can’t discuss the ceremony without talking about tea, though if you don’t like tea then this can be adapted to whatever your favourite beverage is, even a glass of water.
+When I used to work in the tea shop I was frequently asked about my views on the British builders brew, as customers would tentatively ask for milk for their tea.
+I would explain that what goes into a tea bag is classed as “dust”, swept from the floor of the tea sorting room once all the tea grading has been done and the best leaves have been selected.
+We add milk (and some add sugar) because the low quality and broken leaves make the tea taste bitter.
+However I’m not going to judge on peoples tea drinking preferences, tea is for your taste and my only wish is for it to be enjoyed.
+I occasionally do love a good builders brew, I was brought up on this stuff and it is my tradition.
+Nothing makes me happier than to sit with a friend with low grade black tea improved with a splash of milk and accompanied by a biscuit.

-However I would hasten to add that tea bags are made with plastic and the act of making a pot of loose leaf tea adds more chance for ceremony.
-There are a myriad of teas out there filled with stories and legends and different tastes and brewing methods.
-So if you did happen to feel inclined I would encourage you to sample some of the wonderful teas that the world offers.
-A cupboard full of teas is a beautiful thing to have and allows one to choose a tea dependent on mood or the weather or time or day or season.
+I would hasten to add though that most tea bags are made with plastic and the act of making a pot of loose leaf tea adds more chance for ceremony, so if you fancy stepping up your tea drinking game, then loose leaf and a teapot would be a great place to start.
+There are a myriad of loose leaf teas out there filled with stories, traditions, different tastes and intriguing brewing methods.
+So I would also encourage you to sample some of the wonderful teas that the world offers.
+A cupboard full of teas is a beautiful thing to have and allows one to choose a tea dependent on your mood, the changing weather, the time of day or season of the year.